demoive/SSi18n/README.md

 ## Why the SSi18n solution?
 With so many readily available solutions that do all that this does (and more), why SSi18n?
-In short, for the sake of simplicity and maintainability.
+In short, for the sake of simplicity, maintainability and clarity when looking at the code.
 I see too many people opting for a custom installation of Wordpress which they simply use as a CMS.
 Later, plugins are installed to alter its core behaviour and to manage localization ([qTranslate](http://wordpress.org/extend/plugins/qtranslate/) by [Qian Qin](http://www.qianqin.de/qtranslate/) is a great one, btw).
 But, if we can reach the same solution with less overhead and dependancies, shouldn't we?
 Here are some more reasons:

 - No server-side programming or databases... period!
 - Blazingly fast...
 I think?†